mryakar/sample-distributed-scheduling/README.md

 ## Result

-After running the project, you are going to see that the calendar time is printed out on the standard output each time with a different instance of scheduler.
+After running the project, you are going to see that the calendar time is printed out on the standard output each time with a different instance of scheduler without overriding each other.